nijikokun/Validator/readme.md

 - ~~Make extensibility easier.~~
 - ~~Move over to github repository.~~
 - ~~Make implementations use an object as an argument rather than multiple arguments.~~
-- Implement nesting feature.
-Might be useful, I personally can't see one... let me know in issues if you can.
+- ~~Implement nesting feature.
+Might be useful, I personally can't see one... let me know in issues if you can.~~
+- Implement check for Array values.
+- Implement support for wildcard, it could be useful to work with all fields that aren't plugins under one object.
 - Break up implementations into their own folder and make a compiler.

 Futuristic / Unfeasible